Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 This is killing me.

-And I guess if you say no, what do they do?
+And I guess if you say no, what are they to sink your ship?

 Yeah, they just pillage it.